hamidgh83/video-service-url-analyzer/README.md

-# TakaakiMizuno/VideoServiceUrlAnalyzer
+# Overview

-Analyze Video URL of each video service ( YouTube, Vimeo ... ) and extract information.
+This library is to analyze a video URL (YouTube, Vimeo, Aparat, ... ) and extract information.

 ## How To Use